karlyamashita/USBCAN-X2/README.md

 The schematic and gerber files are open source.

+### Description
+I am finding it difficult to find a vendor that sells a dual CAN bus analyzer that uses an STM32 that is open source and does not read protect the STM32 at RDP level 2.
+Most that i've contacted are using NXP or a Chinese brand microcontroller.

 ### PCB
 The PBC was designed around the USBCAN-2A, matching the USB and screw terminal connector.
 The LED's are 3 different colors, Green, Blue and Red.